-The Chairman of the Board, Jonathan Krane, is an interested person of the Trust as that term is defined in the 1940 Act.
+The Chairman of the Board, Jonathan Krane, is an interested person of the Trust as defined in the 1940 Act.
 No single Independent Trustee serves as a lead Independent Trustee.
-The Trust has determined its leadership structure is appropriate given the specific characteristics the Trust and its operations.
-The Trust made this determination in consideration of, among other things, the fact that the Trustees who are not interested persons of the Trust (i.e., "Independent Trustees") constitute at least fifty percent (50%) of the Board, the fact that the Audit Committee is composed of the Independent Trustees, and the number of funds (and classes of shares) overseen by the Board.
+The Board has determined its leadership structure is appropriate given the specific characteristics the Trust and its operations.
+The Board made this determination in consideration of, among other things, Trustees who are not interested persons of the Trust (i.e., "Independent Trustees") constitute at least fifty percent (50%) of the Board, the Audit Committee is composed of the Independent Trustees, and the Board oversees only a certain number of funds (and classes of shares).

-Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/Officer Interested Trustee Jonathan Krane (1968) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee and Chairman of the Board, No set term; served since 2012 Chief Executive Officer of Krane Funds Advisors, LLC from 2011 to present.
+Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/Officer During Past 5 Years Interested Trustee Jonathan Krane (1968) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee and Chairman of the Board, No set term; served since 2012 Chief Executive Officer of Krane Funds Advisors, LLC from 2011 to present.
 Chief Executive Officer of Krane Portfolio Advisors, LLC from 2018 to present.
 Principal of Krane Capital LLC from 2009 to 2011.
-Chief Executive Officer of Emma Entertainment from 2004 to 2009.
-24 None • Independent Trustees • Patrick P. Campo (1970) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2017 From 2019 to present, Director of Research, and from 2013 to 2019, Director of Long Short Equity, Titan Advisors.
-24 None John Ferguson (1966) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2012 Chief Operating Officer of Shrewsbury River Capital from 2017 to 2020.
+None Independent Trustees Patrick P. Campo (1970) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2017 From 2019 to present, Director of Research, and from 2013 to 2019, Director of Long Short Equity, Titan Advisors.
+29 None John Ferguson (1966) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2012 Chief Operating Officer of Shrewsbury River Capital from 2017 to 2020.
 Chief Operating Officer of Kang Global Investors LP (hedge fund adviser) from 2014 to 2016.
 President of Alden Global Capital, LLC (hedge fund adviser) from 2012 to 2014 (formerly, Chief Operating Officer from 2011 to 2012).
 Senior Managing Director and Chief Operating Officer of K2 Advisors, L.L.C. from 2005 to 2011.
-24 None Matthew Stroyman (1968) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2012 Founder and President of BlackRidge Ventures from 2018 to present (principal investment activities and strategic advisory services in a variety of industries to clients and partners that include institutional investment firms, family offices and high net-worth individuals).Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from 2007 to 2017.
-24 None
+29 None Matthew Stroyman (1968) 280 Park Ave, 32nd Floor, New York, New York 10017 Trustee, No set term; served since 2012 Founder and President of BlackRidge Ventures from 2018 to present (principal investment activities and strategic advisory services in a variety of industries to clients and partners that include institutional investment firms, family offices and high net-worth individuals).Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from 2007 to 2017.
+29 None